KarinaZikan/GEOS505-Fall2022-Karina/README.md

 ## Goals for the Semester

 1. Recreate my MatLab ICESat-2 residual comparison code in a Jupyter Notebook
-2. Confidently resolve a merge conflict
+2. Create notebook to download ICESat-2 data from nsidc programaticaly
-3. Create a development branch, develop a feature, and then merge the branch back into main
+3. Confidently resolve a merge conflict

 ## SMART Goals
 |S|Specific|